16 Denman Street

 Later on the Piccadilly Theatre was converted into a cabaret restaurant and reopened in 1936 as The London Casino, under which name it was renowned for its over-the-top stage shows.
 During the Second World War it was one of many significant London buildings to be damaged during bombings, with a German bomb landing on part of the theatre and necessitating extensive repairs in the 1950s.
 However, the theatre reopened once more under its present name and was recognised as a location for plays, revues and indeed musicals, making its mark by hosting the first ever London performances of A Streetcar Named Desire and Who’s Afraid Of Virginia Woolf?.
 The theatre was also the venue for broadcast entertainment such as the variety show Live from the Piccadilly, hosted by Jimmy Tarbuck, in the 1980s and with the Beatles recording material in the 1960s.

 In the 1990s the theatre moved more solidly towards musicals and dance, with Matthew Bourne’s Swan Lake becoming the most successful commercial ballet season ever to take place on the West End stage and with later productions of musicals Spend Spend Spend, Jailhouse Rock, Guys and Dolls, Grease the Musical, and Ghost the Musical which closed in October 2012 to make way for the world premier of Viva Forever, the Spice Girls Musical that closed after 8 months in the West End on the 29th June.
-Dirty Dancing opens at the Piccadilly Theatre on the 13th July and is booking until February 2014.
+Dirty Dancing opened at the Piccadilly Theatre on the 13th July 2013 and ran until February 2014 when the show then embarked in a UK tour.

-Jersey Boys will transfer to the Piccadilly Theatre and officially open on March 14th, 2014.
+West End favourite, Jersey Boys transferred to the Piccadilly Theatre, officially opening March 14th, 2014.

 Access and Facilities